ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

     Make sure all animations are turned off on the device (not an emulator) that is running the tests. https://developer.android.com/training/testing/espresso/setup#set-up-environment

+    Also ensure that location access is enabled on the device.

 1. Before pushing code run -
     ```bash